A Digital Nomad Guide to Johannesburg

 By law, all jobs in South Africa must be advertised nationally and will only be open to international applicants if a suitable South African citizen is not available to perform the job.
 However, in practice, it doesn’t work like that.

 Johannesburg is not an expensive place to live, but not really cheap either.
 It is the financial capital of Africa and should be viewed as such.
 If you want to live in the CBD near Sandton, you can expect to pay very high rents compared to living 30 minutes outside of town.
-In average an studio in City Centre cost around 600 USD while an studio outside the center can cost around 430 USD.
-A 3 bedrooms apartment in the City Centre cost around 1.000 USD while one outside around 750 USD.
+On average, a studio in City Centre cost around 600 USD while a studio outside the center can cost around 430 USD.
+A 3-bedroom apartment in the City Centre cost around 1.000 USD while one outside around 750 USD.
 Also expect to pay around 120 USD for basic utilities (electricity, heating, cooling, water, garbage) for a 85 square meters apartment and another 65 USD for internet (60 Mbps or More, Unlimited Data, Cable/ADSL).